Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

 Hence, if the multiplicity of $C$ is greater than one, there is a $\gamma \in \Z^n\setminus \{0\}$ which can be expressed as

 with $\lambda_i\in [0,1)$ for every $i$.
-In these conditions, a stellar subdivision by $\gamma$ decreases the multiplicity of all the cones involved.
-More precisely, with the notation after Definition~\ref{defi:stellar}, each cone $D$ of a certain multiplicity $m$ that is substituted to $k$ cones $D_i$ of respective multiplicities $\lambda_im < m$.
-Of course, the number of cones increases, but iterating as follows we can make all the resulting cones unimodular: if we call $M>1$ the maximum multiplicity among the cones of $\Sigma$, performing stellar subdivisions with $\gamma$'s chosen in the half-open cubes of cones of that multiplicity we decrease the number of them and do not introduce cones of multiplicity higher than $M$.
+Under these conditions, a stellar subdivision by $\gamma$ lowers the multiplicity of all the cones involved.
+More precisely, with the notation after Definition~\ref{defi:stellar}, each cone $D$ of a certain multiplicity $m$ is substituted by $k$ cones $D_i$ of respective multiplicities $\lambda_im < m$, for $i\in\{1,\dots,k\}$.
+Of course, the number of cones increases, but iterating as follows we can make all the resulting cones unimodular: if we call $M>1$ the maximum multiplicity among the cones of $\Sigma$, performing a stellar subdivision with $\gamma$ chosen in the half-open cube of a cone of multiplicity $M$ we make the number of cones of that multiplicity decrease, and do not introduce cones of higher multiplicity.
 Hence, eventually we get a fan with maximum multiplicity $M' <M$.
-Iterating, we eventually get a unimodular fan. \end{proof}
+Iterating this process, we eventually get a unimodular fan. \end{proof}

+Observe that by Proposition~\ref{prop:stellar}, if $\Sigma$ is polytopal then $\Sigma'$ is polytopal too.
+We often use the following immediate consequence of this theorem.